caioseguin/tms_dep_pathways/README.md

 Seguin et al. 2025, _medRxiv_ (https://doi.org/10.1101/2025.02.10.25322034).

-The scripts in this repository perform the main analyses of "Neuroanatomical pathways of TMS therapy for depression".
+Execute _run_analyses.m_ to perform the main analyses of "Neuroanatomical pathways of TMS therapy for depression".

 Here, we consider data from Cohort I (Weigand et al. 2018, _Biol Pysch_), a group of 25 patients with depression who received TMS treatment to the left DLPFC.
 Network communication models are computed in the normative connectome datasets from Mansour et al. 2021, _NeuroImage_ and Griffa et al. 2019, _Zenodo_ using functions from the _Brain Connectivity Toolbox_ (Rubinov & Sporns 2010, _NeuroImage_).